Knowledge Base Sections ▾

 The Libermans: from biophysics to decentralized AI

 In the world of cryptocurrencies, 90% of projects are created by anonymous teams.
 Gonka is a rare exception: it is backed by a public family with a 20-year track record in technology, science, and business.
-Daniil and David Liberman sold their first startup to Snap Inc. for ~$64M, built a second company with $18M in investments, and then created Gonka—a decentralized AI network that attracted about $80M from leading global funds.
+The Liberman family — David, Daniil, Anna, and Maria — sold their first startup Snap Inc. for ~$64M, built a second company with $18M in investments, and then created Gonka — a decentralized AI network that attracted around $80M from leading global funds.

-For an investor, this is a key signal: the founders do not hide behind pseudonyms, their biographies are verifiable, and their track record includes an exit to a public company (Snap = $33B market cap at IPO).
-Let's examine who they are, where they came from, and why their story is important for evaluating the project.
+For investors, this is a key signal: the founders do not hide behind pseudonyms, their biographies are verifiable, and their track record includes an exit to a public company (Snap = $33B market cap at the time of IPO).
+Let's explore who they are, where they came from, and why their story is important for evaluating the project.

 Family and scientific legacy